Laura Horvath: CrossFit

 After two disappointing seasons, Horvath moved to train with former champion Ben Smith.
 At the 2021 CrossFit Games, Horvath returned to the podium, again coming second behind Tia-Clair Toomey.

 At the 2022 CrossFit Games, Horvath started poorly, but managed to climb back up the leaderboard with wins and good placements in the final two days, eventually finishing third behind Tia-Clair Toomey and Mal O'Brien.

 Two months later she won the 2022 Rogue Invitational.
 In January 2023, she took part in the team competition at Wodapalooza with Jamie Simmonds and Gabriela Migala and won.

 At the 2023 CrossFit Games, Horvath trailed Emma Lawson for large part of the Games, but managed three consecutive wins in the last four events to capture her first title at the Games.
 At the 2023 Rogue Invitational, she beat Tia-Clair Toomey who did not compete at the Games to claim first place at the competition.

 Horvath did not defend her title after she withdrew from the 2024 CrossFit Games due the death of Lazar Đukić from drowning.
 She criticized the CrossFit Games and blamed them for the death Đukić.
 Later in the year at the 2024 Rogue Invitational, Horvath won 4 events in a row, but failed to beat Tia-Clair Toomey for the title and came second.

 Horvath did not take part in the 2025 CrossFit Games.
 Later in the year, she won the 2025 Rogue Invitational for the third time.
+She also won the inaugural World Fitness Project in December 2025 (WFP).